oracle-terraform-modules/terraform-oci-verrazzano/docs/src/multi/pub-ep.md

     oci.home = oci.home
   }
 ```

+#### Managed Clusters
-5. To create managed clusters in your preferred regions, set your preferred regions' values to `true` e.g. `ashburn=true` in the `clusters` parameter.
+1. To create managed clusters in your preferred regions, set your preferred regions' values to `true` e.g. `ashburn=true` in the `clusters` parameter.
 Leave those that you do not use to `false` e.g.

 ```terraform, editable
 clusters = {